CanvasMAR: Improving Masked Autoregressive Video Prediction With Canvas: Methods

-We note that, unlike the Spatial MAR—which is inherently slower and stochastic—the Canvas ViT is fast and deterministic: given the same temporal embedding $zt^{(i)}$ and previous frame $f^{(i-1)}$, it always produces the same canvas.

-Theoretically, the optimal solution of Canvas ViT learns to approximate the expected future frame $\mbb E_{f^{(i)}\sim p(f^{(i)} \mid f^{(<i)})}[f^{(i)}]$ given previous frames $f^{(<i)}$, effectively producing a superposition of plausible outcomes.
-This provides the Spatial MAR with an {efficient and informative initialization}, enabling it to maintain global coherence early on and quickly “collapse’’ onto one of the plausible future frames through Spatial MAR.
+We note that, unlike the Spatial MAR—which is inherently slower and stochastic—the Canvas ViT is \emph{fast and deterministic}: given the same temporal embedding $z_t^{(i)}$ and previous frame $f^{(i-1)}$, it always produces the same canvas.
+Theoretically, \textbf{the optimal Canvas ViT approximates the expected future frame} $\mathbb{E}_{f^{(i)}\sim p(f^{(i)} \mid f^{(<i)})}[f^{(i)}]$ given past frames, effectively producing a superposition of plausible outcomes.
+This initialization allows the Spatial MAR to maintain global coherence early on and quickly ``collapse'' onto one plausible future frame.